York Region Transit: GO Transit co-fares

-The GO Transit co-fare discount is available to all passengers aged 13 and older who pay single YRT bus fares on their stored Presto card balance: passengers will automatically be assessed the co-fare (and any YRT or Viva fare supplements, if necessary) when transferring from GO Transit to YRT/Viva services regardless of where the passenger boards the YRT bus.
+The GO Transit co-fare discount is available to all passengers who pay single YRT bus fares on their stored Presto card balance: passengers will automatically be assessed the co-fare (and any YRT or Viva fare supplements, if necessary) when transferring from GO Transit to YRT/Viva services regardless of where the passenger boards the YRT bus.
 Similarly, passengers transferring from YRT/Viva to GO Transit services will also be reimbursed the difference between the YRT fare and the co-fare upon disembarking from GO Transit (effectively, the YRT portion of the journey is paid with a co-fare).

 TTC services in York Region

 Buses

 Some TTC bus routes travel into York Region and operate on behalf of YRT.
 This allows passengers to board a TTC bus in York Region and disembark in the City of Toronto and vice versa.

-Passengers crossing the Toronto–York boundary at Steeles Avenue on a TTC bus must pay an additional fare: a YRT fare is required for travel north of Steeles Avenue and a regular TTC fare for travel south of it.
+Passengers who board such routes in Toronto pay a TTC fare, while those boarding in York Region pay a YRT fare.